matinbavardi/matinbavardi/README.md

 Matin Bavardi is the Chief Technology Officer and Co-founder of [PlayText Software Inc.](https://texi.app/company/), a [BC Benefit Company](https://www.centreforsocialenterprise.com/benefit-company/) dedicated to preserving digital knowledge through innovative plain-text solutions.

 ## Current Focus: Texi Platform
-As the creator and lead developer of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-text.
+As the creator of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-text.
 Texi represents his vision for:

 - **Ethical Technology:** A privacy-first approach with no ads, tracking, or metrics
 - **Digital Preservation:** Ensuring written knowledge remains accessible for future generations